isaacnmm/pestpolicy-hugo2XX/content/posts/tankless-toilets/index.md

 - toilet
 layout: post
 ---
-For generations, the traditional [toilet](https://pestpolicy.com/high-end-toilet-brands/) design�comprising a bowl and a bulky tank filled with water�has been a ubiquitous feature in bathrooms worldwide.
+For generations, the traditional [toilet](https://pestpolicy.com/high-end-toilet-brands/) designcomprising a bowl and a bulky tank filled with waterhas been a ubiquitous feature in bathrooms worldwide.
 However, with advancements in plumbing technology and a growing emphasis on space efficiency and sustainability, a sleek, modern alternative has emerged: the **tankless toilet**.
 These innovative fixtures are gaining popularity in contemporary homes and commercial spaces for their minimalist aesthetics, water-saving capabilities, and advanced features.

 Unlike conventional toilets that store a reservoir of water in a tank for flushing, tankless models rely directly on the home's water supply line to provide a powerful, on-demand flush.
 This fundamental difference opens up a world of design possibilities and operational benefits, from a more streamlined look to potentially improved hygiene.
 This article will delve into **how tankless toilets differ from conventional models**, explore their numerous advantages, discuss potential drawbacks, and help you determine if a tankless toilet is the right choice for your home.